A ‘Between Waves’ Planner for Small Businesses

-Should a second or third wave come, you can activate your Business Continuity Coordinator or team quickly to handle the various aspects of your crisis response such as security, sanitation, HR, facilities, communications and supply chain.
+Should a second, third or even fourth wave come, you can activate your Business Continuity Coordinator or team quickly to handle the various aspects of your crisis response such as security, sanitation, HR, facilities, communications and supply chain.

 Being ready for the next wave is key to creating a resilient business, one that is not only able to ride through numerous waves of a pandemic but any natural- or human-caused disaster down the road.

 As you conduct your planning, document all the steps in a crisis binder that is accessible in physical and digital form so you can execute it if needed, either on-site or remotely.
 Share it with your Business Continuity team members and line managers.
 Keep it updated.
 A plan gathering dust on a shelf will not do you any good in a crisis.